minnojs/docsite/content/installation/basicinstallation/_index.en.md

 weight: 10
 ---

-This page will cover the general way to get the MinnoSuite Dashboard installed using Docker, a tool designed to make it easier to create, deploy, and run applications.
+This page covers the general way to get the MinnoSuite Dashboard installed using Docker, a tool designed to make it easier to create, deploy, and run applications.

 1. Check our [requirements](../requirements) page and make sure that the machine that you want to use meets the requirements.